Shop by Price

-A fun mystery full of can can girls & cowboy words & phrases!
+A western murder mystery full of can can girls & cowboy words & phrases!

 This is set in the Wild West.
 Richard Woods – a wealthy landowner – was shot down while riding to town.
 Lots of people wanted him dead.
 But which one did it?

 Versions and samples:

 - Standard for 8, 9 (4f5m), 10, 11 (5f6m), 12, 13 (6f7m), 14, 15 (7f8m), 16 guests ($29.95):

 - Meet and mingle for 17-30 guests ($39.95):

 - Meet and mingle for 17-50 guests ($49.95):